 That hasn’t changed today.
 People just arriving in the area turn to their community for help translating important legal documents, ensuring their children are receiving a good education, securing jobs, and celebrating holidays.

 King’s College in Wilkes Barre, first established to educate the children of coal miners, is the home of the McGowan Hispanic Outreach Program, which serves the underrepresented Hispanic population in the area through adult language courses, high school mentoring initiatives, and elementary and middle school outreach.
-Listen to Dafne talk about the strength of both informal communities and institutional programs like that at King’s College.
+Listen to Dafne Paramo talk about the strength of both informal communities and institutional programs like that at King’s College.

 Connecting the Region’s Stories